arrudafranco/Measurement/Projects/pentecostal_scale.md

 ratio.
 The linear function calculated by the DA model ultimately helps us to understand the strength of the relationship between the composite score of the scale I proposed and the self-identification measure.
-Discriminant Analysis is most often used to verify criterium validity with multiple predictors, which is not the case here given that I am using a single composite score as the independent variable.
-Still, I believe that DA might still be a good estimative of criterium validity for my purposes given I am trying to differentiate between two categorial dependent variables.
+Discriminant Analysis is most often used to verify criterion validity with multiple predictors, which is not the case here given that I am using a single composite score as the independent variable.
+Still, I believe that DA might still be a good estimative of criterion validity for my purposes given I am trying to differentiate between two categorial dependent variables.